iWriteGigs

 Question #17

-C People are not good at masking their feelings, but most people are inconsistent in their ability to decode nonverbal signals.
+C People are not good at masking their feelings, and most people are highly skilled in their ability to decode nonverbal signals.

 D People are good at masking their feelings, but most people still manage to decode nonverbal signals.